iclr-blogposts/2024/_pages/submitting.md

 2. Create your blog post content as detailed in the [Creating a Blog Post](#creating-a-blog-post) section.
     In summary, to create your post, you will:
     - Create a Markdown or HTML file in the `_posts/` directory with the format `_posts/2024-05-07-[SUBMISSION NAME].md`.
-If you choose to write the post in HTML, then the posts' extension should be .html instead of .md.
+If you choose to write the post in HTML, then the extension of this last file should be .html instead of .md.
     - Add any static image assets will be added to `assets/img/2024-05-07-[SUBMISSION NAME]/`.
     - Add any interactive HTML figures will be added  to `assets/html/2024-05-07-[SUBMISSION NAME]/`.
     - Put your citations into a bibtex file in `assets/bibliography/2024-05-07-[SUBMISSION NAME].bib`.